 This post may contain affiliate links which I earn a small portion in sales if a purchase is made.
 Rest assured though, it is never at any additional cost to you.

 Salads have been my go to meal time and time again.
 I love how I feel when I eat them.
 In fact, if I go too long without a salad I start feeling sluggish and just plain yucky.
 Because of my love of salads I have been known to make a meal out of them.
 In other words, I eat BIG salads.
 My husband jokes that I eat a trough of salad.
 Usually when I make salad for our dinner, I am eating out of a serving bowl and he is eating out of a regular sized bowl.
 You can imagine my surprise when he not only ate a portion bigger than he normally does of this Lazy Day Chinese Chicken Salad but he went back for seconds.
-He was a happy eater and I was grinning from ear to ear knowing he had a healthy serving of vitamins, antioxidants and fiber.

 October and November are perfect months for making this salad because mandarins, or cuties as many people know them, come into season.
 These orange gems are a great way to increase vitamin c levels.
 You can essentially make this dish anytime of the year using canned mandarins but there is something so special about smelling the burst of citrus as you peel them.
 In my book, fresh mandarins taste so much better.